Moral residue - epistemological ramifications, ethical implications and didactic opportunities

 Our overall aim is threefold:

-1. To substantially advance the philosophical and phenomenological understanding of MR, as a concept and as an experience, by analysing situations of MR caused by moral dilemmas, and by directing attention to situations that have not been explored or are under-explored - MR caused by unavoidable normative ignorance or by impermissible emotions.
+1. To substantially advance the philosophical and phenomenological understanding of MR, as a concept and as an experience, by analyzing situations of MR caused by moral dilemmas, and by directing attention to situations that have not been explored or are under-explored - MR caused by unavoidable normative ignorance or by impermissible emotions.

 2. To empirically study the impact of literary narrative fiction (that is thematically related to MR) in altering concepts of self and others, a process we call “transformative reading”.